Lewis accounts for 5 TDS, No. 23 ULL beats ULM 70-20

 Jeremy Hunt had one touchdown passing and one rushing for Louisiana-Monroe (0-9, 0-6), which was playing for the first time in three weeks because of a COVID-19 outbreak that led to the cancellation of a game against Louisiana Tech last weekend after ULM had the previous weekend off.

+“Obviously not a very good performance by our guys at all,” coach Matt Viator said.
+“We just didn’t have our guys ready to play and that’s on me.”

 The Ragin’ Cajuns also had an outbreak that led to the cancellation of their Nov.
-14 game against Central Arkansas.
-Cajuns coach Billy Napier was among those who contracted COVID-19 and traveled to Monroe separately from his team on Saturday after isolating and not attending any practices during the past week.
+14 game against Central Arkansas, with Napier among those affected.

+Trahan, who now leads the team with four interceptions, said having the previous week off might have provided some beneficial late-season rest.

+“If anything, it helped us,” Trahan said.
+“We got back this week, practiced hard and it showed today.”

-ULL took the lead for good on Regas’ 11-yard scoring run less than four minutes into the game.
+ULL took the lead for good on Regas’ 11-yard scoring run less than four minutes in.
 Lewis’ 11-yard touchdown run made it 14-0 before ULM responded with Hunt’s 1-yard TD pass to Camero Darling.

 Mitchell’s 44-yard run through the middle made it 21-7 and the Warhawks responded once more, briefly pulling within a touchdown again on Hunt’s 7-yard run.

-But ULL then scored 35 straight points, starting with Lewis’ 1-yard pass to Neal Johnson early in the second quarter.
+ULL then scored 35 straight points, starting with Lewis’ 1-yard pass to Neal Johnson.
 The Cajuns’ fourth TD of the second quarter came when Lewis hit Kyren Lacy from 22 yards out with 17 seconds left in the half.

 Lewis led one more touchdown drive in the third quarter before he and several other starters were substituted out for good.